Multiple Myeloma

 • Bone marrow examination, including conventional cytogenetics and fluorescent in situ hybridization studies (FISH)

-Immunofixation electrophoresis can identify the immunoglobulin class of the M-protein (IgG, IgA, or uncommonly IgD, IgM, or IgE) and can often detect light-chain protein if serum immunoelectrophoresis is falsely negative; immunofixation electrophoresis is done even when the serum test is negative if multiple myeloma is strongly suspected.
+Immunofixation electrophoresis can identify the immunoglobulin class of the M-protein (IgG, IgA, or uncommonly IgD, IgM, or IgE) and can often detect light-chain protein if serum immunoelectrophoresis is negative; immunofixation electrophoresis is done even when the serum test is negative if multiple myeloma is strongly suspected.

 Serum free light-chain analysis with delineation of kappa and lambda ratios or differences between the involved and uninvolved light chains helps confirm the diagnosis and can also be used to monitor efficacy of therapy and provide prognostic data.

-Revised International Staging System for Multiple Myeloma).
+Serum level of beta-2 microglobulin is measured if the diagnosis is confirmed or very likely, and along with serum albumin, is used as part of the international staging system (see table Revised International Staging System for Multiple Myeloma).
 Beta-2 microglobulin is a small protein on the membrane of all cells.
 Its concentration varies directly with tumor mass and severity of renal dysfunction.

 Table

 Bone marrow aspiration and biopsy are done and reveal sheets or clusters of plasma cells; myeloma is diagnosed when ≥ 10% of the cells are of this type.
-However, bone marrow involvement is patchy; therefore, some samples from patients with myeloma may show <10% plasma cells.
+However, bone marrow involvement is patchy; therefore, some samples from patients with myeloma may show < 10% plasma cells.
 Still, the percentage of plasma cells in bone marrow is rarely normal.
 Plasma cell morphology does not correlate with the class of immunoglobulin synthesized.
 Chromosomal studies on bone marrow (eg, using cytogenetic testing methods such as FISH and immunohistochemistry) may reveal specific karyotypic abnormalities in plasma cells that can influence treatment choices and are associated with differences in survival.

-Diagnosis and differentiation from other malignancies (eg, metastatic carcinoma, lymphoma, leukemia) and monoclonal gammopathy of undetermined significance typically require multiple criteria:
+Diagnosis and differentiation from other malignancies (eg, metastatic carcinoma, lymphoma, leukemia) and from monoclonal gammopathy of undetermined significance typically require multiple criteria:

 • Clonal bone marrow plasma cells or plasmacytoma